Eduardo De Filippo: Theatre

 Peppino left the troupe in 1944 due to artistic differences, so in 1945 Eduardo and Titina created Teatro di Eduardo.
 They debuted in Naples in Teatro San Carlo on 25 March 1945.
 However, Titina left the company in the early 1950s.
-After the war, in 1948 Eduardo bought the S. Ferdinando theatre in Naples, inaugurated in 1954.
+After the war, in 1948 Eduardo bought the San Ferdinando Theatre in Naples, inaugurated in 1954.
 However, in 1954 Titina was forced to leave the company and the theatre due to health problems.

 In 1962, the company toured in Russia, Poland, Hungary, Austria, and Belgium.

 In 1967, he presented Il Contratto at the 26th Theatre Festival in Venezia.
 Also in 1967, his son Luca started playing in his father's company, first under the pseudonym Luca della Porta.